adaltas/node-each/README.md

 ## Multiple call detection in callback

-An error will be throw with the message "Multiple call detected" if the `next` argument in the `item` callback is called multiple times.
+An error will be throw with the message "Multiple call detected" if the `callback` argument in the `item` callback is called multiple times.
 However, if `end` event has already been thrown, the only way to catch the error is by registering to the "uncaughtException" event of `process`.

 ## Examples